WICG/ua-client-hints/README.md

 the various (browser, version) pairs that are to be distinguished.
-This will necessitate regular updates to the list of known lists of brands when new browser versions are released or new browsers become popular, or else everything will get bucketted as an unknown browser.
+This will necessitate regular updates to the list of known lists of brands when new browser versions are released or new browsers become popular, or else everything will get bucketed as an unknown browser.
 However, as this doesn't break sites for users, failing closed for unknown browsers is acceptable in this context.